Compression Socks for Swelling: What You Need to Know

 How to use your compression stockings

 Stockings are put on as soon as you wake up and before you get out of bed.
 These stockings are worn all day to keep your legs from swelling.
 Take them off before you go to bed or before you take a bath or shower.
 You will have to take a bath or shower at night right before you go to bed.
 It is best if you sleep with your feet above the level of your heart to keep your legs from swelling while you are sleeping.
 If you do these things, you will keep your legs from swelling all day long.
+Consistency in wearing compression socks is key to achieving the best results in managing swelling.

 How do you care for your compression stockings?

 Your stockings will come with directions for how to wash and dry them.
 These directions will help your stockings last longer.
 You will need new stockings every 3 to 6 months.
+Proper care and regular replacement of compression socks ensure that they maintain their effectiveness and provide the necessary support.

 How do you get your compression stocking on?

 Stockings must be put on by working them slowly over the heel, then up the leg.
 Rubber kitchen gloves can be worn to help you grip better.
 Try not to have wrinkles in your stockings.
 This can hurt your skin.
 You may need a special piece of equipment to help get them on and off.
+Donning aids, such as stocking sliders or frames, can make it easier to put on compression socks, especially for individuals with limited mobility or dexterity.

-One way to apply your stockings:
+One way to apply your compression socks:

 1. Turn your stocking inside out by putting your hand inside the foot, and grab the heel and pull the stocking inside out.